aspose-html/Aspose.HTML-Documentation/content/net/getting-started/_index.md

 You can learn more about all these and other features in [Features List](/html/net/features-list/) article.
 ### **Performance and scalability**
 Aspose.HTML is a single file assembly, written in C#, which supports multiple .NET Framework and .NET Standard versions.
-That why you will be able to use it within any type of a 32-bit or 64-bit .NET application including ASP.NET, WCF, WinForms etc. It is a fast, lightweight component which creates, converts and edits {{%XHTML%}}, SVG, MHTML and {{%EPUB%}} documents efficiently.
+That why you will be able to use it within any type of a 32-bit or 64-bit .NET application including ASP.NET, WCF, WinForms etc. It is a fast, lightweight component which creates, converts and edits HTML, {{%XHTML%}}, SVG, MHTML and {{%EPUB%}} documents efficiently.

 Aspose.HTML for .NET is multi-thread safe as long as only one thread works on a document at a time.
 It is a typical scenario to have one thread working on one document.
 Different threads can safely work on different documents at the same time.
 ### **Minimal learning curve**